 - Opening Hours: Sunrise until sunset, daily.
 It's best viewed in the golden light of the late afternoon.

 Lodhi Gardens provides a serene retreat from city life, and is the place to come if you're feeling tired and worn out.
 The vast Gardens were built by the British in 1936 around the tombs of 15th and 16th century rulers.
 Joggers, yoga practitioners, and young couples all enjoy this park.

 - Location: Lodhi Road, not far from Humayun's Tomb.

 - Opening Hours: Daily from sunrise until 8 p.m., but Sundays are particularly busy.

-Qutab Minar, the tallest brick minaret in the world, is an incredible example of early Indo–Islamic architecture.
+Qutab Minar, one of the tallest brick minarets in the world, is an incredible example of early Indo–Islamic architecture.
 It was built in 1193, but the reason remains a mystery.
 Some believe that it was made to signify victory and the beginning of Muslim rule in India, while others say it was used to call the faithful to prayer.
 The tower has five distinct stories, and is covered with intricate carvings and verses from the holy Quran.
 There are also a number of other historic monuments on the site.

 - Location: Mehrauli, south Delhi.